-The common shares of the Company (the "Common Shares") trade on the TSX Venture Exchange (the "TSXV") under the symbol "EOG", and on the London Stock Exchange's AIM (the "AIM") under the symbol "ECO".
+The common shares of the Company (the "Common Shares") trade on the TSX Venture Exchange (the "TSXV") under the symbol "EOG", and on the Aim Market of the London Stock Exchange's AIM (the "AIM") under the symbol "ECO".

-The structure of the Company and its significant subsidiaries, as of March 31, 2017, is as follows:
+The structure of the Company and its significant subsidiaries, as of March 31, 2018, is as follows:

-Other than Pan African Oil Namibia (Pty) Ltd. ("PAO Namibia"), of which the Company owns 90% of the issued shares, and Eco (Atlantic) Guyana Inc. ("Eco Guyana"), of which the Company owns 94% of the issued shares, the significant subsidiaries shown below are wholly-owned (100%) by the Company.
+Other than Pan African Oil Namibia (Pty) Ltd. ("PAO Namibia"), of which the Company owns 90% of the issued shares, the significant subsidiaries shown below are wholly-owned (100%) by the Company.